-- 1. That the Committee endorses the recommendations of the review outlined in section 2 of the attached report (Appendix 2). - 2.
-That Committee submits the report to Executive for approval, in accordance with the Scrutiny Committee Terms of Reference Part 3.6 (3) of the Constitution. - That following approval by Executive, monitoring of these recommendations by the Committee takes place over a twelve-month period via post scrutiny monitoring reports with an update report to the Committee at the end of the monitoring period.
+- 1. That the Executive endorses the recommendations of the review outlined in section 2 of the attached report (Appendix 2). - 2.
+That for recommendations approved by Executive, monitoring of these recommendations by the Scrutiny Committee takes place over a twelve-month period via post scrutiny monitoring reports with an update report to the Scrutiny Committee at the end of the monitoring period.